Emergency Dental Services in Kingsport, TN

 If you have ever had a dental emergency, you know how dramatically it can impact your life.
 You also know how upsetting it can be to have a toothache and feel like you can’t get the relief you need—can’t sleep and can’t function during the day.

 If you have a dental emergency, the first thing you need is relief, and you need it yesterday!
-That is why your emergency dentist in Kingsport arranges the schedule so that there’s always time to tend to the needs of our patients who are in pain or have a dental emergency.
+That is why Dr. Hagan in Kingsport arranges the schedule so that there’s always time to tend to the needs of our patients who are in pain or have a dental emergency.

 There are all sorts of dental emergencies.
 Some require immediate attention, either to relieve pain or to save a tooth.
 Other problems need attention as soon as possible but aren’t as severe.
 If you aren’t sure what type of emergency you have, we encourage you to contact our dental team as soon as possible.
 We will always make the best determination for you.